Best Kidney Stone Doctors in Dallas-Fort Worth

 What causes kidney stones?

 Kidneys filter waste from the blood.
 This waste becomes urine and is passed out of the kidneys to the bladder through the ureter (a tube between the kidney and bladder).
 Urine naturally contains dissolved minerals and salts, but when it becomes too concentrated due to dehydration or factors associated with diet, disease or inherited genetic risks, the minerals and salts can clump together and form stones of various sizes.
+For those facing this painful condition, seeking treatment from kidney stone specialists is crucial for effective management and relief.

 Not all kidney stones are the same.

 Some stones remain in the kidneys and don’t cause any problems.
 Other stones may pass through the ureter to the bladder and out of the body on their own.
 If stones are too large, though, they can become lodged in the ureter and block the flow of urine—making the kidney swell and cause sudden pain.
 If these stones are associated with an infection, they can become even more dangerous or even life-threatening.
+There are four main types of kidney stones—calcium stones, uric acid stones, struvite stones and cystine stones.
+When a person has blood in their urine or sudden abdominal or side pain, urinalysis, ultrasound or a CT scan may be ordered to diagnose kidney stones.

 Health Navigator